 According to the FDA, a "510(k) requires demonstration of substantial equivalence to another legally U.S. marketed device.
 Substantial equivalence means that the new device is as safe and effective as the predicate.
-A device is substantially equivalent if, in comparison to a predicate it: has the same intended use as the predicate; and has the same technological characteristics as the predicate; or has the same intended use as the predicate; and has different technological characteristics and does not raise different questions of safety and effectiveness; and the information submitted to FDA demonstrates that the device is as safe and effective as the new and predicate devices needs to be identical.
+A device is substantially equivalent if, in comparison to a predicate it: has the same intended use as the predicate; and has the same technological characteristics as the predicate; or has the same intended use as the predicate; and has different technological characteristics and does not raise different questions of safety and effectiveness; and the information submitted to the FDA demonstrates that the device is as safe and effective as the legally marketed device.
+A claim of substantial equivalence does not mean the new and predicate devices needs to be identical.
 1"